AmandaErnar/DigitalBusinessService.how/squarespace.md

 ### Social links

-Connect the client's business' Facebook, Instagram, and mail (if applicable)
+Connect the client's business' Facebook, Instagram, and email address (if applicable)

 ### Connected Accounts

-Connect client's business' Facebook and Instagram (if applicable)\
+Connect client's business' Facebook and Instagram (if applicable)

 ### Extensions